Netdata

-Netdata is an open source tool designed to collect real-time metrics, such as CPU usage, disk activity, bandwidth usage, website visits, etc., and then display them in live, easy-to-interpret charts.
+Netdata is a partially open source tool designed to collect real-time metrics, such as CPU usage, disk activity, bandwidth usage, website visits, etc., and then display them in live, easy-to-interpret charts.

-The tool is designed to visualize activity in the greatest possible detail, allowing the user to obtain an overview of what is happening and what has just happened in their system or application.

 Overview

 Netdata consists of a daemon that, when executed, is responsible for collecting and displaying information in real-time.

-It is a lightweight tool, mostly written in C, Python, and JavaScript, which uses minimal resources: about 2% on a single-CPU system.
+It is mostly written in C, Python and JavaScript, and aims to use minimal system resources.

-It can be run in any Linux system to monitor any system or application, and is capable of running on PCs, servers, and embedded Linux devices.
+It can be run on any Linux system to monitor any system or application, and is capable of running on PCs, servers, and embedded Linux devices.

 Features

 Netdata is designed to be installed on a system without interrupting any of the applications running on it.
 It operates according to the memory requirements specified by the user, using only idle CPU cycles.
 Once the application begins, it will not perform disk I/O beyond logging.
 The tool saves to disk at the end of its execution and reloads at startup.

 By default it contains certain plugins that collect key system metrics, but its behavior is extensible by using its plugin API.

-Netdata can be run on virtually anything utilizing a Linux kernel and its graphics can be embedded into web pages.
-It has an interface with customizable themes and can be manually configured by the user, through simple HTML.
+Graphics generated by Netdata can be embedded into web pages.
+It has an interface with customizable themes and can be manually configured by the user with HTML.

 There are no dependencies, as it operates as its own web server, with static web files.

+Netdata is also known for its distributed design.
+Instead of funneling all data into a few central databases like most traditional monitoring solutions, Netdata processes data at the edge, keeping it close to the source.

+The lightweight open-source Netdata Agent acts as a distributed database, enabling the construction of complex observability pipelines with modular, Lego-like simplicity.

+Netdata provides A.I. insights for all monitored data, training machine learning models directly at the edge.
+This allows for fully automated and unsupervised anomaly detection, and with its intuitive APIs and UIs, users can quickly perform root cause analysis and troubleshoot issues, identifying correlations and gaining deeper insights into their infrastructure.

 Starting with v1.12, Netdata collects anonymous usage information by default and sends it to Google Analytics, a feature which can be disabled via manual configuration.